jameshale14/mhp/site/content/_index.md

     The Charter was launched in May 2016.
 It unites many people with personal experience of homelessness with organisations from different sectors, to co-produce solutions together.
-Over 100 people who have personal insight into homelessness have been involved in the Partnership, many of whom co-wrote the Charter.
+Over 100 people who have personal insight into homelessness have been involved in the Partnership so far, many of whom co-wrote the Charter.